-The Big Picture: Growing with Graphic Novels
+The Big Picture: Growing with Graphic Novels (Spring)

 Comics and graphic novels are unique literary mediums that give visual as well as written information.
 Students will explore graphic novels in multiple genres and learn how they can enhance our understanding both fiction and nonfiction.
 The class will read and explore the texts through the lens of Orthodox Christianity.
 The instructor and students will also explore visual art in the church and the link between art and the understanding of our Orthodox Christian faith.